 • PrependedText: It renders a bootstrap prepended text input.
-The first parameter is the name of the field to add prepended text to, then the prepended text which can be HTML like.
-There is an optional parameter active, by default set to False, that you can set to a boolean to render prepended text active:
+The first parameter is the name of the field to add prepended text to.
+The second is the prepended text which can be wrapped in Django's mark\safe to allow it to be HTML like.
+There is an optional parameter active, by default set to False, that you can set to a boolean to render prepended text active.
+See input\size to change the size of this input:

-''' PrependedText('field_name', 'Prepended text to show') PrependedText('field_name', '@', placeholder="username") '''
+''' PrependedText('field_name', mark_safe('Prepended text to show')) PrependedText('field_name', '@', placeholder="username") '''